drishyakarki/100DaysOfDeepLearning/README.md

 ## Day 20

 On the 20<sup>th</sup> day of #100DaysofDeepLearning, today I studied the chapter optimization from the book [**Dive into Deep Learning**](https://d2l.ai/).
 I covered various topics from goal of optimization, local maxima, saddle point, convexity, jensen's inequality, penalties, projections, gradient descent, minibatch SGD, adam, yogi, adagrad, RMSProp and many more.
-Below is the snapshot of Cosine Scheduler.
+Below is the snapshot of Cosine Scheduler with and without warmup.
 Hope you will also spend some time learning about these topics from the book.
 Keep Learning :)

 ![day20](images/day20.png)